httpsquel/httpsquel/README.md

 # 👋🏻🌍 Hello, world!

- 👩🏻‍💻 I am Raquel Silva, Back-end Developer, currently graduating in Systems Analysis and Development, from São Paulo - SP, Brazil.
+ 👩🏻‍💻 I am Raquel Silva, a React Native developer, currently graduating in Systems Analysis and Development, from São Paulo, Brazil.

  🤖 Passionate about technology changing lives and building the future.

- 💻 At this moment, working on improving my skills with Java and Spring Boot Framework.
+ 💻 At this moment, working on improving my skills with React Native.

 👩🏻In my free time, I enjoy reading, spending time with family, friends (and my dogs🐶), as well as watching shows and documentaries.